 - The more polished your website is, the more traffic it will receive.

 - Regularly update—and cut whatever becomes outdated.

 - Use a simple navigation system to make content easily findable.

-- Use original language (don’t plagiarize!).
-If the same content appears on multiple unique URLs, it is not welcomed by search engines and can cause a serious drop in your website’s rankings.
+- Use original language; don’t plagiarize!
+If the same content appears on multiple unique URLs, it is not welcomed by search engines and can cause a serious drop in your rankings.

 Write a Meta Description

-A meta description is a concise, human-readable summary of each page’s content.
-When writing your meta descriptions, observe these three golden rules:
+A meta description is a concise and readable summary of each page’s content.
+When writing your meta descriptions, follow these three golden rules:

 - Keep it short (no more than 150 characters).

 Check out the description for our main page: